- visionOS Overview

 visionOS is a new operating system developed for the Apple Vision Pro augmented and virtual reality headset or "spatial computing device" as Apple calls it.
-We know a limited amount about visionOS at the current time because it has not yet been released and won't come out until the headset launches in 2024, but this roundup aggregates what we've heard so far.
+We know a limited amount about visionOS at the current time because it is in beta testing and is not widely available, but this roundup aggregates what we've learned from those who have access and what Apple has shared.

 With visionOS, Apple provides a full three-dimensional interface that starts out with a Home View that is similar to the iPhone's Home Screen.
 It displays all of the apps that are installed on the Apple Vision Pro, with the visionOS interface able to respond dynamically to natural light and shadows to help users interpret distance and scale.